2bndy5/Rainmeter-Cookiecutter/README.rst

 * An extra workflow (includes a badge) to scan the repository for malicious software using ClamAV.
 This is useful if your reository contains executable binaries like 3rd-party Rainmeter plugins or exe files.
+That said, it is still *strongly recommended* that you monitor what executable binary files get added to your repository.
 * License options include GNU GPLv3, CC BY-SA-4.0, or MIT.
+* Ability to import an installed Rainmeter Skin or a Layout of Skins.

+  - If importing a Skin:

-* Ability to import an installed Rainmeter Skin.
-Only 1 skin can be specified during cookiecutter process, but more can be added after cookiecutter has finished generating your repository.
+    * Only 1 skin can be specified if importing a skin during the cookiecutter process, but more can be added after cookiecutter has finished generating your repository.
+    * User input must specify what skin (from a numbered list of choices) to load when the released rmskin package is installed.

+  - If importing a Layout:

+    * All active skins in the Layout are imported as well as the Layout file.
+    * The Layout is automatically set to load when the released rmskin package is installed
-* If not importing a skin, then cookiecutter will create a new skin using the repository name as the Skin's name (with root config ``<repo-name>.ini`` file & ``Variables.inc`` file in the skin's ``@Resources`` folder)
+* If not importing a skin or layout (default option), then cookiecutter will create a new skin using the "project name" (also specified by the user) as the Skin's name (with root config ``<project_name>.ini`` file & ``Variables.inc`` file in the skin's ``@Resources`` folder).
+  The newly created skin's .ini file is automatically set to load when the released rmskin package is installed.
 * A ``README.rst`` file to greet github-browsing users, and includes instructions on how to install your Rainmeter Project
 * A ``RMSKIN.ini`` file for creating a valid ``rmskin`` file.
 This